 You will take introductory courses in cashflow and profit reporting; accounting for managers; and taxation, followed by advanced study in business, government performance, cost management, and accounting theory and practice.
+Topics can include:

 - financial accounting and reporting

 - management accounting

 - auditing and assurance

 - legal responsibilities of businesses.